 |

 How to get into it: Many manufacturing trades offer apprenticeships with the requirement of a high school diploma or GED.
-Apprenticeships can be found through local trade unions, such as the International Association of Machinists and Aerospace Workers (IAM) and the International Union of Allied, Novelty and Production Workers, and manufacturing companies by applying directly.
+You can find these through your local trade unions, such as the International Association of Machinists and Aerospace Workers (IAM) and the International Union of Allied, Novelty and Production Workers, and manufacturing companies by applying directly.
 There are also trade school programs and certifications required, such as NIMS.

 Potential pay: